FIFA 09: Soundtrack

 The complete FIFA 09 soundtrack was announced by EA Sports on 14 August 2008.
 It features 42 songs from 22 different countries.

 Reception

 FIFA 09 was given an IGN rating of 8.6 out of 10 and received the Editor's Choice Award.
 It was also a nominee for Best Sports Game for the Nintendo DS by IGN for their 2008 video game awards.
 In addition, FIFA 09 got a GameSpot rating of 8.5 out of 10.

 The Xbox 360 and PlayStation 3 versions of FIFA 09 each received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies per version in the United Kingdom.

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated FIFA 09 for "Sports Game of the Year".